-Where to stay in Porto: Our favourite areas and hotels!
+Where to Stay in Porto: Our Favorite Areas and Hotels!

 You probably know the problem of looking for a hotel in an unknown city.
 Not much fun, right?
 We’re no different, and if we’re being honest, looking for a hotel is often stressful and tiresome.